Converting your garage into a cozy Bedroom

 When you’re making home improvements that involve the stability of a building you will probably need a structural engineer and architect.
 These professionals will provide structural drawings, calculations, architectural drawings which will be approved by the city.

 Once you’re set on all the aforementioned factors, the real work begins with insulation and damp proofing.

 For starters, the garage roof will almost always need to be upgraded to ensure that it is insulated and watertight.
 It’s best to use new tiles and materials that match those of your existing roof while converting a flat roof for a pitched one can make the conversion less obvious from an outsider’s point of view.

 As for your garage floors, these are usually lower than the floor level of the rest of the house and should be raised appropriately as long as the ceiling allows for it.
 Ask your original building contractor whether your garage’s concrete flooring had been cast over a damp-proof membrane, which can ensure that your floors remain dry.
 It’s best to protect the concrete floor with polythene or paint-on damp-proof membrane before laying down your insulation, which garage floors do not have by default.
 Try using chipboard sheets or rolled out multi-foil laminate insulation to keep your floors from getting too chilly.
-From there, you can set your choice of finished flooring.
+From there, you can set your choice of the finished flooring.

 Another thing you need to build into your garage-turned-bedroom is the wiring, and plumbing if you’re looking to add a bathroom.
 Start with a thorough survey of the power lines and pipes in the house and garage, and pay special attention to those that lie in between walls that you might need to pierce for doorways and windows.